Source: City of Toronto Precribed Burn Notices April 2008/2019

 The Role of Fire

 Since 2000 City of Toronto Urban Forestry has been using fire as a management tool to help restore and expand High Park native plant communities including the globally rare Black Oak savannah habitat.
-Currently, 28 ha of oak savannah are burned on a rotating cycle.
+Different areas of oak savannah are burned on a rotating cycle.
 (See Summary of Burn Cycle by Management Unit.)

 Prior to European settlement, fire played a pivotal role in maintaining the prairies, savannahs and oak forests that once extended across southern Ontario.
 This included deliberate burns set by Indigenous peoples as well as naturally occurring wildfires.
 (See Indigenous History of Today's High Park.)